 Community Harvest Food Bank seeks to be a dynamic, responsive and charitable leader in the effort to alleviate hunger and its causes in our service area.

-Community Harvest Food Bank is the largest hunger relief organization in northeast Indiana, annually distributing over ten million pounds of food.
+Community Harvest Food Bank is the largest hunger relief organization in northeast Indiana, annually distributing nearly 13 million pounds of food.

 Community Harvest Food Bank collects wholesome surplus food and grocery products donated by the food industry – products that might otherwise go to a landfill – and utilizes it for hunger relief.